SCUDEM V 2020 - SIMIODE Challenge Using Differential Equations Modeling

 Faculty will participate in faculty development experiences to help them incorporate more modeling in their coursework.
 SIMIODE has complete, off-the-shelf, ready-to-go, faculty development materials available and will work with local campus coordinators to tailor the workshop as needed.
 The first portion of the faculty development program will involve students with all engaging in a real-time modeling activity.

 Then at noon student teams will submit their fully identified electronic Executive Summary and Presentation files to challenge monitors for posting at the end of SCUDEM V 2020.
 Their Presentation will be used in afternoon sessions and must address the additional issue.

 During the afternoon session, each team, in one of several tracks of four teams, will give a 10 minute Presentation, scored by coaches and guest faculty.
 The challenge culminates with an awards ceremony rounding out the day by 4:30 PM to allow time to travel home.

 There is a $100 registration fee for each coach-team pair which includes both faculty development workshop and team participation.
 Additional teams from the same school, with each team having its own coach, preferably, may also register for $100 for each additional coach-team pair.
+There are no registration fees for schools in developing countries as an outreach effort to our colleagues there.
 All teams must have a faculty coach.
 Registration fees are paid through SIMIODE's PayPal portal using a credit card.
 This portal will be open from 1 September 2020 - 1 November 2020.
 Additional faculty, who are not coaching a team, may join workshop and judging activities at no cost.
 Membership in SIMIODE is FREE at SIMIODE Registration.